sdiehl/tinynn/README.md

 # TinyNN

 A minimalist neural network implementation in Python.
 Showing automatic differentiation and training.
+This is for teaching purposes, it's pure Python and very slow, but easy to understand.

 ## Installation